kurator-dev/kurator/docs/proposals/rollout/rollout.md

     StepWeights []int `json:"stepWeights,omitempty"`

     // StepWeightPromotion defines the incremental traffic weight step for promotion phase
-    // If maxWeight: 50 and set StepWeightPromotion: 20
+    // If maxWeight: 50 and set stepWeightPromotion: 20
     // After a successful test, traffic to the PRIMARY version changes as follows: 50 70 90 100.
     // +optional
     StepWeightPromotion int `json:"stepWeightPromotion,omitempty"`